iamdtang/node-testing/article.md

 So far writing tests has not been too difficult.
 At this point, you might be saying to yourself: "Most of my code makes database and web service calls.
 How do I test that?".
 Let me show you.

 Let's say we want our `CartSummary` class to have a method for getting the tax from a subtotal.
 To calculate the tax, we are going to hit a fictitious API that deals with the intricacies of tax calculation.
 This API expects a POST request to https://some-tax-service.com/request with a JSON payload containing the subtotal.
-Now remember, unit tests are supposed to be isolated from database and API calls to ensure predictability and repeatability.
+Now remember, unit tests are supposed to be isolated from database and API calls to ensure speed, predictability, and repeatability.
 So how do we unit test a method that makes an API call?
 Let me introduce [Nock](https://github.com/pgte/nock), an HTTP mocking library for Node.
 This library overrides Node's `http.request` function so that HTTP requests are not actually made.
 Let's see how we can use this in our test.

 First, install Nock: